Umersaeed81/File_Management_Operations/README.md

 This example extends the selective files copy by adding functionality to avoid overwriting existing files in the destination folder.
 If a file with the same name already exists, the code generates a new filename with an incremental suffix to ensure that each file is copied without overwriting any existing files.

+## Copying Multiple Files

+Copying multiple files from one directory to another is a common requirement in many applications.
+This operation involves iterating over a set of files and duplicating each one at the target location.
+In this section, we will explore several examples that demonstrate different scenarios and techniques for copying multiple files.
+Each example builds upon the previous one, introducing new checks and safeguards to handle common issues that can arise during these operations.
+These examples highlight the importance of filtering out subfolders, handling potential overwrites, and ensuring robust and error-free copy operations.